What We Believe

 What We Offer

-We offer programs that combine Drama Therapy with Shakespeare Study and Performance.
-Exercises foster self-reflection, compassion, cooperation, self-expression, and goal-setting.
+We offer Drama Therapy inspired programs that give participants opportunities for Shakespeare Study and Performance.
+Exercises foster self-reflection, self-expression, cooperation, compassion, and goal-setting.
 We practice being human together.
 Shakespeare offers many opportunities to explore human motivation, interpersonal interactions, and deep thinking about the human condition.
 Programs include:

 To make a donation in support of Shakespeare for Social Justice click here